Milnor $K$-groups and function fields of hypersurfaces in positive characteristic: Introduction

-which carries important information about the variety $X$.
-On the other hand, the study of the maps $r_{F(X)/F}$ is further motivated by the appearance of the Milnor $K$-groups in several fundamental problems in algebra.
-For example: \begin{enumerate} \item[$\mathrm{(1)}$] If $p \neq \mathrm{char}(F)$, then for any $n$, there is a natural isomorphism between $k_n(F)$ and the Galois cohomology group $H^n(F,\mu_p^{\otimes n})$.
-This is the content of the Bloch-Kato conjecture, recently proved by M. Rost and V. Voevodsky (cf. \cite{Voevodsky}). \item[$\mathrm{(2)}$] As a special case of (1), if $p \neq \mathrm{char}(F)$ and $F$ contains a primitive $p^{th}$ root of unity, then there is a natural isomorphism $k_n(F) \simeq \!_p\mathrm{Br}(F)$, where $_p\mathrm{Br}(F)$ denotes the $p$-torsion subgroup of the Brauer group of $F$ (this result was proved earlier by A. Merkurjev and A. Suslin; cf. \cite{MerkurjevSuslin}). \item[$\mathrm{(3)}$] If $p=2$, then for all $n$, $k_n(F)$ is naturally isomorphic to the degree $n$ component of the graded Witt ring $\mathrm{gr}_{I^\bullet}(W(F))$ of symmetric bilinear forms over $F$ by results of D. Orlov, A. Vishik, V. Voevodsky (in the case $\mathrm{char}(F) \neq 2$; cf. \cite{OVV}), and K. Kato (in the case $\mathrm{char}(F) = 2$; cf. \cite{Kato2}). \end{enumerate} In this context, it is of particular interest to determine the kernels $k_n(F(X)/F)$ of the maps $r_{F(X)/F}$, at least for certain classes of varieties $X$.
-If $X$ is unirational, then $k_n(F(X)/F) = 0$ for all $n \geq 0$ by a result of J. Milnor (cf. \cite{Milnor}, Theorem 2.3).
-Beyond this observation, little is known.
+(see \cite{KatoMilnorKTheoryZeroCycles}); on the other, their study (for suitable classes of varieties $X$) unifies several fundamental problems relating to the classification of certain classical algebraic objects defined over fields, notably in the context of the following well-known examples: \begin{examples} Let $K$ be a field. \begin{enumerate}[leftmargin=*] \item If $\mathrm{char}(K) \neq p$, then there exists, for any $n \geq 0$, a natural isomorphism between $k_{n,p}(K)$ and the Galois cohomology group $H^n(K, \mu_p^{\otimes n})$ by a celebrated recent result of Rost and Voevodsky (formerly the (motivic) ``Bloch-Kato conjecture'', cf. \cite{VoevodskyMotivicCohomology}). \item If $\mathrm{char}(K) \neq p$ and $K$ contains a primitive $p^{th}$ root of unity, then, as a special case of (1), there exists a natural isomorphism $k_{2,p}(K) \simeq {_p\mathrm{Br}(K)}$, where $_p\mathrm{Br}(K)$ denotes the $p$-torsion part of the Brauer group of $K$ (this result was originally proved by Merkurjev and Suslin in \cite{MerkurjevSuslinNormResidue}). \item For any $n \geq 0$, there exists a natural isomorphism between $k_{n,2}(K)$ and the degree-$n$ part of the graded Witt ring of symmetric bilinear forms over $K$ by celebrated results of Kato (in the case where $\mathrm{char}(K) = 2$, \cite{KatoInventiones}) and Orlov-Vishik-Voevodsky (in the case where $\mathrm{char}(K) \neq 2$, \cite{OrlovVishikVoevodskyAnnals}). \end{enumerate} \end{examples}

-In the case where $p \neq \mathrm{char}(F)$, the problem is in general very difficult.
-For example, determining the groups $k_n(F(X)/F)$ in the special case where $p=2 \neq \mathrm{char}(F)$ and $X$ is a non-rational \emph{quadric} is already one of the major outstanding problems in the algebraic theory of quadratic forms.
-In this case, it is generally conjectured that the groups $k_n(F(X)/F)$ are generated by \emph{pure symbols} (cf. \S 2.1) for all $n$.
-If one could prove this claim, then much insight could be obtained into several fundamental problems; for instance, a complete motivic characterisation of Pfister neighbours would follow (see \cite{Vishik} for further discussion).
-The conjecture has been verified in \cite{OVV} for the special case where $X$ is a \emph{norm quadric}.
-This result relies however on V. Voevodsky's (highly nontrivial) proof of the Milnor conjecture, and for quadrics of other type, little is known.